Muchaszewski/DSP_TranslationMod/README.md

 {
   "Version": "0.1.0.0",                             # Plugin version
   "GameVersion": "0.6.15.5678",                     # Game version
+  "OriginalLanguage": "ENUS",                       # Language in which empty new translation files will be generated, possible values: "ENUS", "FRFR", "ZHCN"
-  "LanguageDisplayName": "Polish",                  # Language display name in the game "CreateAndUpdateFromPlainTextDumpUnsafe": true    # Should create and import dump file (more below) }
+  "LanguageDisplayName": "Polish",                  # Language display name in the game "ImportFromLegacy": false,                        # Generate Legacy json format (defualt is Crowdin format) "CreateAndUpdateFromPlainTextDumpUnsafe": true    # Should create and import dump file (more below) }
 ```